danielbh/Notes-on-Go-OSS-projects/prometheus/prometheus.md

   - [we apply the discoveryManagerNotify config here](https://github.com/prometheus/prometheus/blob/v2.3.1/cmd/prometheus/main.go#L326)
   - [config is generated here](https://github.com/prometheus/prometheus/blob/v2.3.1/cmd/prometheus/main.go#L317-L325)

-  #### Implementation Plan
+  #### plan to interfrate notifier sd into UI

+  - [ ] Make a plan that is aligned with desired spec of displaying in UI

     A plan is beginning to form on how I would integrate this.
 First let's start with the files concernet that give insight into the implementation that would be most consistent with existing patterns.

   - [/scrape/manager.go](https://github.com/prometheus/prometheus/blob/master/scrape/manager.go)
     - [TargetsAll()](https://github.com/prometheus/prometheus/blob/master/scrape/manager.go#L209)